DDMAL/salami-data-public/readme.txt

-SALAMI Data Set version 1.2
+SALAMI Data Set version 1.9
+11 March 2015

+Released as 1.9 11 March 2015
+Released as 1.2 25 Sept 2012
+Updated (1.1.1) 21 April 2012
 Released as 1.1 14 March 2012
-Updated (1.1.1) 21 April 2012
-Released as 1.2 25 Sept 2012

 ~@@@@~

+Changes made in update to version 1.9:
+-- Now hosted on GitHub
+-- Revision history reaches back to raw input from annotators -- Many, many formatting errors corrected (such as misplaced end times, and annotations erroneously copied into two places).
+Thanks Thomas Grill and Jan Schlüter for helping to identify errors

 Changes made in update to version 1.2:
--- parsed version of all annotations included
+-- Parsed version of all annotations included

 Changes made in update to version 1.1.1:
 -- Metadata for Isophonics files were all incorrect (SALAMI ID #1600-1654), and have been changed.
 Thanks to Florian Kaiser for spotting the errors.

 Changes made in update to version 1.1:
 -- 28 Isophonics annotation files added (SALAMI ID #1600-1654)
--- additional metadata files with separate readme
+-- Additional metadata files with separate readme

 ~@@@@~